 The School Committee, administration and staff developed a fiscally responsible budget that promotes student achievement, protects core programs and is respectful of the current economic climate.
-The FY 2020 proposed budget requests a 5.68% increase.
+The FY 2021 proposed budget requests a 6.03% increase.
 Shifts in local, state and federal funding continue to require the use of revolving funds to maintain the programs we currently have in place for our students.
-In FY2020, one-time funds are no longer available to offset the budget, however, recurring revolving funds continue to be used to offset costs.
+In FY2021, recurring revolving funds continue to be used to offset costs.
 Unfortunately costs have risen more quickly than fees charged, and there will likely be a need for increased community support or reductions to obtain a balanced budget.